Trojan Horse scandal

-Tahir Alam, former chairman of the Park View Educational Trust which ran three schools in Birmingham, was alleged to have written a 72-page document for the Muslim Council of Britain in 2007 detailing a blueprint for the "Islamisation" of secular state schools, a claim that has been widely debunked.
-This document provided guidance about the religious needs and practices of Muslim parents and pupils that would facilitate their integration into schools.
-It was entitled Towards Greater Understanding: Meeting the Needs of Muslim Pupils in State Schools.
-Information and Guidance for Schools and is available as an appendix to the Kershaw Report.
-The introduction of the document states that the "purpose is to promote greater understanding of the faith, religious and cultural needs of Muslim pupils and how they can be accommodated within schools.
-It also provides useful information and guidance and features of good practice in meeting those needs."

-The government's Department for Education initially responded to the scandal by banning Alam and 14 other teachers from the teaching profession for life in 2015.
-Alam remains banned from any involvement with schools, while the bans against 14 other teachers were eventually overturned, dropped and/or dismissed in courts between 2016 and 2017.
-The allegations against the teachers were set out in the press and in the Kershaw and Clarke Reports.
-The teachers were barred from responding to the allegations due to confidentiality orders as part of their employment contracts that were binding also after the suspension.
-The first opportunity to put their case came when professional misconduct cases were brought against them by the National College of Teaching and Learning (an independent agency of the Department for Education, now replaced by the Teaching Regulation Agency) in October 2015 and May 2017 when the case against the senior teachers collapsed because of "serious improprieties" by the legal team acting for the NCTL.
+Tahir Alam, former chairman of the Park View Educational Trust, which ran three schools in Birmingham, was alleged to have written a 72-page document for the Muslim Council of Britain in 2007 detailing a blueprint for the "Islamisation" of secular state schools, a claim that has been widely debunked.
+The government's Department for Education initially responded to the scandal in 2015 by banning Alam and 14 other teachers from the teaching profession for life.
+Bans against 14 other teachers were eventually overturned, dropped and/or dismissed in courts between 2016 and 2017.
+The teachers had been barred from responding to the allegations due to confidentiality orders as part of their employment contracts that were binding also after the suspension.

-In January 2022, The New York Times released an investigative podcast about the Trojan Horse scandal which characterized it as an "Islamophobic hoax" and compared it to The Protocols of the Elders of Zion, a historical antisemitic hoax.
-In the podcast, the link between the Trojan Horse letter and the Headteacher of Adderley Primary School in Birmingham, Rizwana Darr, is explored and it is alleged that Darr is the real author of the Trojan Horse letter.

-In December 2022 a report from right-leaning Policy Exchange challenged the findings of the New York Times podcast and suggested that various reports into the matter had uncovered real causes for concern.
-The report was prefaced with a foreword from Policy Exchange founder Michael Gove, a former Secretary of State for Education, who called The New York Times journalists ‘useful idiots’.
+In January 2022, The New York Times released The Trojan Horse Affair, an investigative podcast about the Trojan Horse scandal which characterized it as an "Islamophobic hoax" and compared it to The Protocols of the Elders of Zion, a historical antisemitic hoax.
+The podcast alleged that the Headteacher of Adderley Primary School in Birmingham, Rizwana Darr, was the real author of the Trojan Horse letter, sparking controversy.
+In December 2022 the conservative pressure group Policy Exchange challenged the findings of The New York Times; its founder Michael Gove, Secretary of State for Education during the scandal, complained that the New York Times portrayed Britain as "an insular backwater whose inhabitants are drowning in a tide of nostalgia, racism and bad food."